123. Recall Alert (Class-I) – Drug Products (Human) Substandard – Gligit Baltistan.

 Recall Alert

-DRUG PRODUCT DECLARED SUBSTANDARD BY PROVINCIAL DRUG TESTING LABORATORIES.
+DRUG PRODUCTS DECLARED SUBSTANDARD BY DRUG TESTING LABORATORIES PUNJAB.

 Target Audience– National Regulatory Field Force.